-If you determine that your CAT5 KVM Extender for Sun is malfunctioning, do not attempt to alter or repair it.
+If you determine that your KVM/Serial Extender is malfunctioning, do not attempt to alter or repair it.
 It contains no user-serviceable parts.
 Contact Black Box Technical Support at 724-746-5500.

 Before you do, make a record of the history of the problem.
 We will be able to provide more efficient and accurate assistance if you have a complete description, including: